 Finally, once the transfer is complete its status will be updated accordingly.
 The funds should arrive in your recipient’s bank account shortly.

-In our experience, WorldRemit was simple to use and we were satisfied with the instructions provided along the way.
-The entire process took approximately 2 business days, and the funds arrived into our recipient’s account as requested.
+In our experience, the WorldRemit platform was simple to use and we were satisfied with the instructions provided along the way.
+The entire process took 2 business days, and the funds arrived into our recipient’s account as requested.

 WorldRemit review: Final thoughts

 WorldRemit is a great service for small and medium transfers.
 Its platform is easy to use and has a variety of features.
 The service will be perfectly adequate for many people, but for those with more complicated requirements, its functionality may be limited.

 That being said, for what WorldRemit sets out to do, it does very well.
 We found the service to be fast, and its rates are not far off those offered by market-leading services TransferWise and CurrencyFair.
 If you are in need simple and effective solution, WorldRemit is worth a look.

 If you have any questions or feedback about our WorldRemit review, let us know in the comments below.